SpikingIntelligenceSystem/snn-mnist-classifier-project/README.md

 ![classification accuracy](results/classification_accuracy.png)
+The ANN and both SNN variants all reach ~97–98% test accuracy on MNIST.
+The time-expanded SNN slightly lags the ANN, but still matches performance closely.

 ---

 ### Training Loss Curves

 ![Training loss curves](results/training_loss_curves.png)
+The ANN and single-step SNN converge quickly.
+The time-expanded SNN starts with higher loss due to random Poisson spike encoding,
+but steadily catches up over 10 epochs.

 ---

 ### SNN Model Spike Raster

 ![SNN Spike Raster](results/snn_output_spikes.png)
+Spike raster for the 10 output neurons over 100 time steps for a correctly classified sample.
+Only a subset of neurons fire consistently, reflecting the predicted digit class.

 ---